 Flipgrid is an online platform that offers students a chance to connect with the instructor and materials more often, and within their comfort zone (Moran, 2018).
-The majority of current university students are millennials, who have exhibited boredom with traditional teaching methods (Wood, 2018).
-These millennial students experienced a narrow and prescribed K-12 curriculum disengaging them from creative opportunities (Morgan, 2016).
-The Society of Health and Physical Educators (2020) encourages the use of technology within the physical education classes at all levels.
+Wood (2018) identified many of our college students as part of the millennial generation who have become bored and disengaged with traditional methods of learning.
+The Society of Health and Physical Educators (2020) encouraged the use of technology within the physical education classes at all levels.
 Therefore, colleges and university programs must employ better time management opportunities, more creative lessons, increased peer-to-peer, and student-to-faculty relations (Wood, 2018).
-When students demonstrate their knowledge and skills through video recording, it allows the instructor to provide a more critical and accurate assessment of their knowledge and skills (Dunbar, 2019).
+When students demonstrate or explain what they know or are able to do via a video recording it allows the instructor to provide a more critical and accurate assessment of their knowledge and skills (Dunbar, 2019).